 When the 26 weeks of ordinary maternity leave are over, you continue to be eligible for Working Tax Credit if you begin to work again at that point.
-Any further additional maternity leave (whether paid or unpaid) does not count as being in work and you are not eligible for Working Tax Credit for this period.
+Any further additional maternity leave (whether paid or unpaid) does not count as being in work and you may not be eligible for Working Tax Credit for this period.